Lead Counselor, WHRP

 REPORTS TO: Clinical Program Director

-RESPONSIBILITIES: This counselor will be responsible for providing counseling for women referred to our program.
+RESPONSIBILITIES: This position is primarily responsible for providing counseling for women referred to our program.
+Approximately 15-20% will be dedicated to clinical supervision duties as the team lead for substance use counselors in training.
 Specific responsibilities include but are not limited to the following:

 • Conduct mental health and substance use assessments with clients and develop appropriate treatment plans, and treatment plan reviews